talkdesk-tdx/justify/README.md

 * Can be used as a modular jar in Java 9 and higher.
 * Internationalized problem messages, including Japanese language support.

+## Additions to the original project

+### Partial implementation of the AJV Extension proposal as defined here [AJV](https://ajv.js.org/keywords.html#keywords-for-strings) with slight modifications.
+Currently from the AJV extensions only the string section is implemented.
+It allows comparison of dates, times and datetimes as string objects.

+Date should be a complete date ISO 8601 (e.g. YYYY-MM-DD).
+Time should be in ISO 8601 (e.g. 11:13:06+00:00 or UTC 11:13:06Z).
+Datetime should be ISO 8601 in the form \<date>T\<time>.

+* formatMaximum: No change.
+It states that formatMaximum should be the latest date accepted, excluding the same temporal unit.
+* formatMinimum: No change: It states that formatMinimum should be the earliest date accepted, excluding the same temporal unit.
+* exclusiveFormatMaximum: *Modified*.
+This field should also be a string with a temporal unit of the above format.
+* exclusiveFormatMinimum: *Modified*.
+This field should also be a string with a temporal unit of the above format.

+You may use a combination of any of the constrainsts above as they are evaluated indenpendent of each other, for instance to define a range of accepted values.

+### AJV Extension proposal changed to be the default option.

 ## Getting Started

 ### Minimum Setup